 But if we look back at the history of Cloud Computing and SaaS, you would realize that these trends were not that much popular at the time they entered the market.
 Back then, employees required connecting with a company’s internal server to access its data and applications stored on a central server.
 Among a few early innovations, recruitment, customer relationship management, and expenses were the first apps for businesses, while consumers enjoyed applications like photo sharing, webmail, and bookmarking.

 Since then, Cloud Computing and SaaS has been gaining widespread popularity.
 Today there are thousands of applications across the Internet offering an array of solutions and opportunities to meet the customers’ increasing expectations.

-Now, you might be wondering: Why businesses are quickly moving towards adopting Cloud Computing and SaaS?
-How are they significant for enterprises?
+Now, you might be wondering why businesses are quickly moving towards adopting Cloud Computing and SaaS and how they are significant for enterprises.

 For this, you will have to understand why Cloud Computing and SaaS are crucial in enterprise application development.

-Importance of Cloud Computing and SaaS in Enterprise App Development
+Importance of Cloud Computing and SaaS in Enterprise Application Development